isomerpages/govtech-gobusiness/_FAQ/1b-rescinding.md

 Your employees are not permitted to go to your place of business.
 They may work remotely from home.

 If you need to activate your employees to work on-site for short periods of time (i.e. less than a day), please apply for a time-limited exemption through <a href="https://covid.gobusiness.gov.sg" target="_blank">https://covid.gobusiness.gov.sg</a>.
-Please note to submit your application **<ins>only one day before</ins>** the date which you would like to activate staff to be deployed at your work premise.
+Please submit your application **one day before** the required date of use.

 #### **6. Why is there a need to further tighten headcounts even though I am an essential firm?
 I have already submitted my company’s plans/manpower requirements.**
 The Multi-Ministry Taskforce announced on 14 April 2020 that there will be a further tightening of the list of companies that are permitted to operate during the Circuit Breaker period to reduce the number of on-site workers and minimise people movement.